How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Talk With Others Who Understand

 Have you experienced neutropenia following lung cancer treatments?
+What steps do you take to protect against the high risk of infection?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.